SoftwareAG/c8y-docs/content/apama/advanced-bundle/control-access.md

 ---
 weight: 80
-title: Controlling access to the Streaming Analytics application
+title: Controlling access to the Streaming Analytics web app
 layout: redirect
 ---

-By default, the Streaming Analytics application gives you access to the **Analytics Builder** and **EPL Apps** pages.
+By default, the Streaming Analytics web app gives you access to the **Analytics Builder** and **EPL Apps** pages.
-Administrators may wish to control which of these are shown on different tenants or for different users, or modify the wording of the cards on the home screen (see also [Customizing the home screen of the Streaming Analytics application](/apama/advanced/#customize-home-screen)).
+Administrators may wish to control which of these are shown on different tenants or for different users, or modify the wording of the cards on the home screen (see also [Customizing the home screen of the Streaming Analytics web app](/apama/advanced/#customize-home-screen)).

 Which pages are available also depends on the variant of the Apama-ctrl microservice that is running.